 With an abundance of late-night clubs and drinking spots, Prague has earned its title of being one of the biggest and best party cities in Europe.
-So, if you and the lads are coming to the Czech capital with the intention of partying until the sun comes up, then you won’t be disappointed.
+So, if you and the lads are coming to the Czech capital intending to party until the sun comes up, then you won’t be disappointed.

-Situated on the ever-popular Dlouha street in the Old Town area, the vibrant ROXY Prague nightclub is the ideal location for any groups looking for the ultimate dance music experience.
+Situated on the ever-popular Dlouha Street in the Old Town area, the vibrant ROXY Prague nightclub is the ideal location for any group looking for the ultimate dance music experience.
 With a stylish and modern venue with an industrial warehouse vibe, this late-night club is perfect for those of you who like heavier forms of techno and dance music!

 A nightclub that particularly welcomes stag and hen groups, One Club Prague is a multi-floor venue boasting to be the best nightclub of its kind in the Czech Republic and one of the best in Europe.
 Featuring some of the biggest nights in the city with a steady line-up of great DJs and even better drinks, what more could you and the guys ask for?